Episode 3

 Speaker A:

-No a real man gonna cry and show them tears.
+A real man gonna cry and show them tears, you know what?

-A young lady is gonna tell her a story about being molested by her dad.
+A young lady is going to tell her a story about being molested by her dad and mama ain't.

 You have no idea.